The career archive of a NYC paramedic

 It was obvious to even our lesser-trained bystanders that our 20-year-old GSW had serious, life-threatening injuries.
 He had been shot three times and it seemed that one bullet had pierced the air space around his lungs, causing pressure in his chest and increased pain while breathing.
 We were able to rapidly insert a needle into his chest cavity to release some of the air.
 Our patient expressed some momentary relief.
 He needed an operating room and a surgeon as quickly as possible.

-As we started to rush our patient to the ambulance we were eventually joined by the intoxicated woman in pink again.
+As we started to rush our patient to the ambulance, we were eventually joined by the intoxicated woman in pink again.
 I have no idea how she kept escaping the watchful eye of anyone who volunteered to keep her away from us.
 She seemed to have lightning-fast abilities in catching up with us.

 My partner got on the radio and requested an ETA [Estimated Time of Arrival] for any incoming units.
 Simultaneous trauma jobs in our vicinity had all available units tied up on other jobs.
-There would be a wait.
+The voice over the radio was loud enough for the woman to hear that there would be a wait.

 “Well?” said the woman, who had now resumed her impenetrable grip on her privates.
 She was hunched over now and limping.
 This woman who had evaded every law enforcement officer and bolted down the block to find us had suddenly deteriorated into a frail person who could hardly walk.